xspyhack/Ditto/README.md

 ## License

-Keldeo is available under the MIT License.
+Ditto is available under the MIT License.
 See the LICENSE file for more info.